-Step 1: Plan

-- Rubric 1.1 How does the candidate's proposed learning goal(s) connect with students' prior knowledge?
-How do proposed learning activities, instructional strategies, and grouping strategies support, engage, and challenge all students to meet the learning goal(s)? - Rubric 1.2 How does the candidate plan instruction using knowledge of FS1's (English learner) assets and learning needs to support meaningful engagement with the content-specific learning goal(s) and ELD goal(s)? - Rubric 1.3 How does the candidate plan instruction using knowledge of FS2's assets, learning needs, and IEP/504/GATE goals/plans to support meaningful engagement with the content-specific learning goal(s) and, if appropriate, ELD goal(s)? - Rubric 1.4 How does the candidate plan instruction using knowledge of FS3's assets and learning needs to support meaningful engagement with the content-specific learning goal(s) and, if appropriate, ELD goal(s) and address the student's well-being by creating a safe and positive learning environment during or outside of the lesson?

-Step 2: Teach and Assess

-- Rubric 1.5 How does the candidate maintain a positive and safe learning environment that supports all students to access and meet the content-specific learning goal(s) and ELD goal(s)?
-How does the candidate support students in making connections between prior learning and the current lesson and establish clear learning expectations? - Rubric 1.6 How does the candidate actively engage students in deep learning of content, monitor/informally assess their understanding, and explain to students next steps for content learning?

-Step 3: Reflect

-Rubric 1.7 How does the candidate reflect on (citing evidence from Steps 1 and/or 2) the impact of their asset- and needs-based lesson planning, teaching, and informal assessment of student learning and analyze how effective the lesson was in supporting the whole class and the 3 focus students in meeting the content-specific learning goal(s) and ELD goal(s)?
+Step 1: Plan Rubric 1.1 How does the candidate's proposed grade-level appropriate content-specific learning goal(s) of the lesson connect with students' prior knowledge?
+How do proposed learning activities, instructional strategies, and grouping strategies support, engage, and/or challenge all students to meet the content-specific learning goal(s) of the lesson?
+Rubric 1.2 How does the candidate plan instruction using knowledge of FS1's (English learner) assets and learning needs to support meaningful engagement with the content-specific learning goal(s) of the lesson and ELD goal(s)?
+Rubric 1.3 How does the candidate plan instruction using knowledge of FS2's assets, learning needs, and IEP/504/GATE goals/plans to support meaningful engagement with the content-specific learning goal(s) and, if appropriate, ELD goal(s)?
+Rubric 1.4 How does the candidate plan instruction using knowledge of FS3's assets and learning needs to support meaningful engagement with the content-specific learning goal(s) and, if appropriate, ELD goal(s) and address the student's well-being by creating a safe and positive learning environment during or outside of the lesson?
+Step 2: Teach and Assess Rubric 1.5 How does the candidate maintain a positive and safe learning environment that supports all students to access and meet the content-specific learning goal(s) and ELD goal(s)?
+How does the candidate support students in making connections between prior content learning and the current lesson and establish clear learning expectations?
+Rubric 1.6 How does the candidate actively engage students in deep learning of content, monitor/informally assess their understanding, and explain to students next steps for content learning?
+Step 3: Reflect Rubric 1.7 How does the candidate reflect on ( citing evidence from Steps 1 and/or 2 ) the impact of their asset- and needs-based lesson planning, teaching, and informal assessment of student learning and analyze how effective the lesson was in supporting the whole class and the 3 focus students in meeting the content-specific learning goal(s) and ELD goal(s)?
+Step 4: Apply Rubric 1.8 How will the candidate apply what they have learned in Cycle 1 (citing evidence from Steps 1, 2, and/or 3) about students' learning to strengthen and extend students' understanding of content, higher-order thinking, and academic language development and determine next steps for instruction?